stew1/widgetly/README.md

 * npm start
 * localhost:3000

-### Room for Improvement

-* In the future I would definitely have some models and controllers on the backend

 ### Summary

 * I really enjoyed working on this challenge.
-While I did not complete all the features, I hope it paints a good picture of my capabilities.
-This was my first time using MySql and I had no complaints other than you can't dump database user and permissions with the database dump.
+While I did not complete all the features, I hope it paints a good picture of my abilities.
+This was my first time using MySql and I had no complaints other than you can't dump database users and permissions with the database dump.
 * I chose to go with a React and Express app because of how fast you can get your environment setup.
-With create-react-app and express generator you're up and runnning in minutes.
+With create-react-app and express generator you're up and running in minutes.
 I'm also very familiar with this tech.

+### Feature List

+* Display widgets
+* Add widgets to cart
+* Filter by category
+* View inventory
+* Edit widget quantities
+* Rest endpoints:
+  * get widgets: /api/widgets
+  * get widgets by category: /api/widgets/category/:id
+  * get widgets by finish: /api/widgets/finish/:finish
+  * update widget quantity: /api/widgets/quantity
+  * create order: /api/orders/create
+  * get categories: /api/categories

+### Room for Improvement

+* In the future I will definitely use some models and controllers on the backend